supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 # Changelog
 ## 3rd of August, 2021
 - Updated the meaning of the term "[delayed retirement](#filled-timeline-example)"
-- Added some more information to [Learning Circadian Cycle](#learning-circadian-cycle)
+- Added some more information to [Learning Circadian Cycle](#learning-circadian-cycle) section

 ## 1st of August, 2021
 - Updated the picture used in [Clock time](#clock-time) section